Trivium Writing’s Story

 But the backstory first...

-While an undergraduate student, Léandre published his first book and worked at the writing center for three years.
+While an undergraduate student, Léandre published his first book and worked at Concordia University’s writing center for three years.
 One fateful afternoon, a student walked into the writing center office and spoke these shocking words: “my supervisor said my writing is so bad that it’s disrespectful to the reader.”
 Léandre tried his best to help the student and, in the process, found a groundbreaking way to understand writing.

 Not only did Léandre help the student complete her thesis, but he went on to teach the frameworks he’d discovered to more people in all disciplines.
 From this day on, he has dedicated himself to helping people writers and non-writers with their written communication.
 Léandre saw first-hand how painful writing can be, how important it is in a person’s career or business, and how schools can do better with writing instruction.

 Concordia University, Montreal, Canada, where it all started.